CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

 #### From the CARTO Workspace

-The CARTO Workspace offers access to the Data Explorer, where you will be able to preview your tilesets, and Builder, CARTO's state-of-the-art map making tool, where you will be able to style them and include them in your visualizations.
+The CARTO Workspace offers access to the Data Explorer, where you will be able to preview your tilesets, and Builder, CARTO's state-of-the-art map making tool, where you will be able to style them, include them in your visualizations and share them.

 ##### Previewing tilesets from the Data Explorer

-The Data Explorer offers a preview of your tilesets and displays their associated details and metadata in a convenient way, such as their size, number of records and statistics regarding the tile sizes per zoom level.
+The Data Explorer offers a preview of your tilesets and displays their associated details and metadata, such as their size, number of records and statistics regarding the tile sizes per zoom level.
+Please refer to [this page](/carto-user-manual/data-explorer/introduction/) for more information regarding the Data Explorer.

 <div style="text-align:center" >
 <img src="/img/bq-spatial-extension/tiler/tileset_preview_data_explorer.png" alt="Tileset preview from the Data Explorer" style="width:100%">